MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-II-Federal-Reserve-System/subchapter-A-Board-Governors-Federal-Reserve-System/part-238-Savings-Loan-Holding-Companies-Regulation-LL/subpart-B-Acquisitions-Saving-Association-Securities-Assets/section-238.12.md

 (7) Acquisitions of up to 15 percent of the voting stock of any savings association by a savings and loan holding company (other than a bank holding company) in connection with a qualified stock issuance if such acquisition is approved by the Board pursuant to subpart E.

-(b) The requirements of § 238.11(c) do not apply to voting shares of a savings association or of a savings and loan holding company -
+(b) The requirements of § 238.11(c) do not apply to voting shares of a savings association or of a savings and loan holding company—

 (1) Held as a *bona fide* fiduciary (whether with or without the sole discretion to vote such shares);